Eng. 250 Practical Writing,

 Recommended additional courses:

-Eng.
-250-260-22 Course Attendance
+Course Attendance

 Students must attend class regularly, be on time, prepare all assignments in advance, and participate in all class discussions and other group activities, such as free-writes, peer editing workshops, seminar discussions, web postings, and panels.
 Attendance is crucial.
 If you miss more than one class meeting, please meet with me to make a plan for your continued presence the class.
 Missing more than two class meetings could result in your being dropped from the class.
+However, it is your responsibility to officially drop the course through admissions.
+Students arriving late are subject to being marked absent for the day, and being late twice may be considered a full absence.
+Since these courses are linked, being absent (or late) counts as an absence in both courses.

 English 250 Requirements

-Papers/projects 60%
+Papers/projects 65%

-Department final 25%
+Department portfolio 25%

 English 260 Requirements